 Click the Bump texture icon and choose Edit UV Properties.

 Adjust the Tile values so that the texture looks perfectly scaled on the text.

 Select the rest of the material tabs, click the Bump folder icon, and choose the Bump Texture from the list.

 You might need to adjust the UV Properties for the Extrusion Material after applying the texture.
 If so, select the Extrusion Material from the 3D panel, and repeat the above steps to apply the texture to the sides of your text.

 Select the Infinite Light 1 tab, and change the Intensity to 20% and the Shadow Softness to 30%.

 Select the Environment tab, click the IBL texture icon, and choose Replace Texture.

-Load the Cheering crowd at concert image, and change the Intensity to 30%.
+Load the People inside a club image, and change the Intensity to 30%.